 Munsyari, also called ‘Little Kashmir’ has a historic significance that goes back to the ancient silk route, emerging from Tibet and entering the Indian subcontinent at the Johar Valley.
 The route then trails along the path of the Gori Ganga river and reaches its source, the Milam Glacier.

-This is one of the best kept secrets of Northern Himalayas as a bird watching destination.
-Not many mainstream birders venture this far in search of birds – and who do are rewarded with Himalayan rarities of lifetime like Snow Partridge, Cheer Pheasant and a few others, in addition to sweeping views of the world’s tallest mountain range.
+This is one of the best-kept secrets of Northern Himalayas as a bird-watching destination.
+Not many mainstream birders venture this far in search of birds – and who do are rewarded with Himalayan rarities of a lifetime like Snow Partridge, Cheer Pheasant and a few others, in addition to sweeping views of the world’s tallest mountain range.

 As previously mentioned, Munsyari is a location famous for its many treks, ranging from beginner to expert difficulty levels.
 Popular tourist destinations nearby like Madkote, Baneanani, and Panchachuli peaks can easily be accessed via the many jeep safaris available here.
 Out of the three, Panchachuli stands to be the most popular destination with the highest peak having an altitude of over 6900 meters, making up for the watershed between the Darmaganga and Gori valleys.
 As the name suggests, it is a group of five hills which are said to overlook the heavenly ‘Land of gods’.
 Some of the other famous spots to visit include Nanda Devi Temple, Balanti Potato Farm, Darkot village, Betulidhar, Kalamuni Kund, Thamri Kund, and Madeshwari Kund.